 - It should now open the garage door or possibly the light.
 If it does only turn on the light program another button following the same steps for the door.

-Replacing a lost or broken garage remote control is easy to do when the right replacement controller is bought.
+When the right replacement controller is bought, replacing a lost or broken garage remote control is easy to do.

 If you can find an exact replacement remote it is likely the best option.